LeoVanRensburg/swe-3313-fall-2025-team-07/requirements/README.md

 *   **Priority:** Must Have
 *   **Estimated Effort:** 0.5 days
 *   **Type:** Functional
 *   **Description:** The system must provide an "Add to Cart" button for each inventory item.
-When clicked, the item must be added to the user's shopping cart.
-The system must allow users to add multiple items to their cart.
+Since each item is unique, adding it to the cart reserves that specific item for the user.
+The system must allow users to add multiple distinct items to their cart.

 **T7S-12: View and manage the shopping cart**
 *   **Priority:** Must Have
 *   **Estimated Effort:** 1 day
 *   **Type:** Functional
 *   **Description:** The system must provide a way for users to view the contents of their shopping cart, showing each item's name and price.
 A subtotal of all items in the cart must be displayed.
-The cart page must include a "Pay Now" button that starts the checkout process and a "Return to Shopping" option to go back without checking out.
+The cart page must include a "Checkout" button that starts the checkout process and a "Return to Shopping" option to go back without checking out.

 **T7S-13: Remove an item from the cart**
 *   **Priority:** Must Have